OscarDDD/RAG/README.md

 as splitting sentences into atomic statements and employing embedding models to compute similarity values.

-More Information about the method, validation and result analysis can be found in the paper **seminar**.
+More Information about the method, validation and result analysis can be found in the paper **Seminar**.

 # Result
 **Atomic Facts and Generated Questions:** All the atomic facts extracted from contexts, answers and references for metric Faithfulness and Factual Correctness.
 All the generated questions for the metric Response Relevancy.